selgebali/Intro/README.md

 # Hi, Nice to meet you :)
 Let's take a few moments to get to know each other.
 I'm happy to share about my background and answer any of your questions.
-The more we know about each other the more we can be effective in contributors to our team.

 > “Coming together is a beginning.
 Keeping together is progress.
 Working together is success.”
 >